Church of the Sacred Hearts of Jesus and Mary (Manhattan): Parish church

 In 1939 St. Gabriel Church was closed to make way for the Queens–Midtown Tunnel and part of the congregation was directed to Sacred Hearts.

 A four-story school building designed by architect Matthew Del Gaudio was constructed at 317-323 East 33rd Street in 1925.
-The parish operated the School of the Sacred Hearts from 1925 through 1937.
+The parish operated the School of the Sacred Hearts, which remained open through at least the 1965–66 school year when it was being attended by 176 students in first through eighth grades.
 The parish also operated Immaculata High School, which was run by the Sisters, Servants of the Immaculate Heart of Mary.
 The high school was closed in June 1989.
 After the closure of Immaculata High School, the building served as the temporary home of St. Agnes Boys High School from 1989 to 1992 and later housed The Child Grade School and Legacy High School until 2003.

 The parish was closed in January 2007, one of several closed that year by the then-archbishop, Cardinal Edward Egan.
 It was then merged with the Church of Our Lady of the Scapular–St. Stephen and the church and school were demolished.
 In November 2014, it was announced by the archdiocese that the existing parish was to be merged into Our Saviour Parish as of the following year.

 The former sites of the church, school and rectory were sold to a private developer, who erected a 12-story condominium building in 2009.